Table of Contents

-You’ll want to pay attention to the entire groin area and its associated body hair–including the area in front of the balls, the balls themselves, and even the inner thigh area and the area above the penis.
+You’ll want to pay attention to the entire groin area and its associated body hair.
+This includes the area in front of the balls, the balls themselves, and even the inner thigh area and the area above the penis.

 3. Use Body Powder

-If the messy application from body powders is not your thing, try a body powder lotion.
-It’s a lotion that goes on silky smooth and dries into a powdery fresh protective barrier that reduces sweat, moisture, odor and chafing.
+If the messy application that comes with body powders is not your thing, try a body powder lotion.
+It’s a lotion that goes on silky smooth and dries into a powdery fresh protective barrier that reduces sweat, moisture, odor, and chafing.

 Some of the best versions contain zinc oxide, which provides an effective barrier against chafing and irritation, and helps prevent growth of bacteria and yeast.